 With a full bespoke suit, your measurements will be transcribed onto your own unique pattern (often stored on paper) .
 Next the chosen fabric will be cut by hand using this pattern as a template, then all of the components are matched by hand and held together with basting stitches with a full floating canvas.
 At this point you will have a basted fitting, where the tailor will go into more depth with the measurements and figurations.
 Lastly, the suit will be finished and sewn together with a large element of hand stitching before a final fitting where any further minor adjustments can be made.

-For those looking to save both time and money, there is also an option called semi-bespoke.
+For those looking to save some time (and money), there is also an option called semi-bespoke.
 Semi-bespoke suits often require the same number of measurements as for full bespoke but start from a pre-made pattern which is stored electronically.
-Then, using the measurements, the tailor can make hundreds of tiny adjustments called figurations to ultimately create a template which is as close to fully bespoke as you can get.
+Then, using the customers individual measurements, the tailor can make hundreds of tiny adjustments called figurations to create a template which is as close to fully bespoke as you can get.
 The fabric is then cut by an extremely accurate laser guided machine.
-As with full bespoke, the components are matched by hand and held together with basting stitches, with a floating canvas.
-Lastly, they are sewn together part by hand and part by machine.
+As with full bespoke, the components are matched by hand and held together with basting stitches, with a floating canvas, however a basted fitting is not required and you can move straight to the final fitting stage.
+Lastly, semi-bespoke suits are typically sewn part by hand and part by machine.

-The most commonly found type of “bespoke” suit available on the high street is constructed in a way which is often called made-to-measure.
+The most commonly found type of tailored suit available on the high street (often mis-sold as “bespoke”) is constructed in a way which is referred to as made-to-measure.
 Here, your measurements are taken and then matched up to the closest available pattern with a few limited adjustments able to be made prior to constructions; Such as trouser length, sleeve length and waist.
 It is typically a machine made garment with a fused canvas which helps to reduce cost and speed up the process.

-If you are able to fit into an off-the-peg suit pretty well (pay close attention to the shoulders!) this is a good first step to be able to have something made in the fabric and style that you choose at a fraction of the cost of full bespoke.
-Made-to-measure suits can start anywhere from £500.
+If you are able to fit into an off-the-peg suit pretty well (pay close attention to the shoulders!) this is a good first step to be able to have something made in the fabric and style that you choose at a fraction of the cost of custom tailoring, semi-bespoke or full bespoke.

 An off the peg suit is exactly that – a suit which has been pre made, you can pick up off the peg put straight on and walk out of the shop wearing it (you may also hear the term ready-made).
 So why talk about this in an article on bespoke?
 Be very careful when shopping around as some “bespoke” retailers have a large warehouse of off-the-peg suits and after taking some basic measurements and style choices from you they will simply select one of their pre-made suits and infer that it has been made to your exact specifications.
 Although somewhat contentious, these retailers surmise that you have made some specific requests, therefore, the suit has been bespoken for and can be called bespoke.
 As the current advertising authorities have failed to curb this relaxed approach to the definition of bespoke, the practice continues and is increasing with many retailers offering this kind of service online.
 If someone is offering a bespoke suit for £200-£300 it is highly likely you’re actually getting something off-the-peg.